‘How we do it’ matters as much as ‘what we do’.

 - Reviewing reports from the Head of Internal Audit on the application of risk management systems and monitoring management implementation of agreed actions;

 - Overseeing the learning of lessons from past problems or successes and the system for incorporating such lessons into risk management practices;

-- Consideration of the prevailing risk and control culture including periodically forming a view of attitudes to risk and control; and monitoring the effective application of the QinetiQ Group’s business ethics principles including compliance with the requirements of the Bribery Act;
+- Consideration of the prevailing risk and control culture and risk appetite, including periodically forming a view of attitudes to risk and control; and monitoring the effective application of QinetiQ Group’s business ethics principles including compliance with the requirements of the Bribery Act;

 - Whilst recognising the requirements of the Proxy Regime, meet its oversight obligations by continuing to determine how risk management and internal control are applied in any US business covered by such a regime, in part by maintaining an active dialogue with the Proxy Board on the approach being taken to securing and monitoring risk management effectiveness;